 Let’s see how Good-Gums can help!

-How our combination of ingredients help:
+How our combination of SCIENTIFICALLY BACKED ingredients help:

-The Good-Gums formula contains a lot of alkaline baking soda to buffer the acidity of its vitamin C, thereby protecting your enamel from acid erosion.
+The Good-Gums formula also contains a lot of alkaline baking soda to buffer the acidity of its vitamin C, thereby protecting your enamel from acid erosion.
 To keep the alkaline baking soda from reacting with the acidic vitamin C in the bottle, the entire formula is kept in a dry powder state.
-When the powder meets saliva in your mouth, it becomes a liquid solution that starts getting absorbed by the gums immediately before the two ingredients react to weaken the vitamin C.
+When the powder meets saliva in your mouth, it becomes a liquid solution that starts getting absorbed by the gums immediately before these two ingredients (alkaline and acidic) could react or could weaken the vitamin C.

-Good-Gums encourages absorption by forestalling an ion imbalance that would otherwise stop absorption through cell membranes.
-Good-Gums contains French grey sea salt, with a mineral balance similar to human-produced fluids (so much so that it was successfully used in place of blood for transfusions to some wounded sailors in WW-II, when blood wasn’t available).
+Good-Gums is absorbed more easily by the inclusion of French grey sea salt in our formula, which has a mineral balance similar to human-produced fluids (so much so, that it was successfully used in place of blood for transfusions to some wounded sailors in WW-II, when blood wasn’t available).
+This matching mineral composition avoids an ion imbalance that would otherwise stop absorption through cell membranes.
 Since more of the Good-Gums solution can be absorbed, it can do its work quicker and better.

-Besides supporting the growth of healthier gum cells, Good-Gums also has herbal ingredients that soothe sore gums; myrrh and peppermint are famous for their soothing properties.
+Besides supporting the growth of healthier new gum cells, Good-Gums also has herbal ingredients that soothe sore gums.
+Myrrh and peppermint are famous for their soothing properties.
+Cinnamon is a potent anti-inflammatory.
+And salt solutions are so soothing as to be the standard recommendation by dentists after oral surgery.
+All are carefully-selected ingredients of Good-Gums.

-To help control the population of the plaque-producing bacteria, peppermint and cinnamon act as mild antimicrobials.
-Baking soda buffers the acidity, making the oral environment less favorable for plaque-producing bacteria to multiply.
+To help control the population of the plaque-producing bacteria, peppermint, myrrh, and cinnamon act as natural antimicrobials.
+Baking soda, besides buffering the acidity of vitamin C, also makes the oral environment less favorable for the proliferation of acid-loving, plaque-producing bacteria.

-To help remove plaque from constant contact with the gum margins (where they can re-infect the gums), Good-Gums helps remove plaque, using cranberry, which has the unusual property of loosening the grip of plaque, so that it can more easily be removed during brushing and flossing.
-Your gums can improve by the combination of these three strategies: active nutritional help for the formation of healthier gum cells, soothing sore tissue, and reducing the numbers of and contact by infectious agents.
+To help remove plaque from constant contact with the gum margins (where they can re-infect the gums), Good-Gums employs the extraordinary property of cranberry, which significantly loosens the grip of plaque bacteria on the nanoscale, so that it the plaque bacteria can more easily be removed by the mechanical action of toothbrush bristles and floss.

 Try it and see for yourself…